Bucking US trend, Clark County COVID cases, hospitalizations falling

 Despite the declines, levels of the virus remain high in the county based on the numbers of cases and hospitalizations, according to the Centers for Disease Control and Prevention.

-Actual case numbers are thought to be at least several times higher than confirmed cases due in part to the reliance on at-home rapid tests, whose positive results go unreported.
-However, authorities say that numbers of confirmed cases are useful for tracking trends.
+Actual case numbers are thought to be at least several times higher than confirmed cases because in part of the reliance on at-home rapid tests, whose positive results go unreported.
+But authorities say that numbers of confirmed cases are useful for tracking trends.

 The two-week daily average of COVID-19 deaths remained at two in the county.
 Statewide, it decreased to two from three.